atrettel/sheardata/src/design.md

 - Use SQLite as the database backend.
 The goal here is to ensure that it is possible to use SQL commands to select and find data.

-    - Limit the number of calls to the database itself (separate use and implementation).
-This could allow me to change the kind of database later.
-Write the interfaces in such a way that the user may be unaware what kind of database is operating underneath (no need to load `sqlite3` package manually...).
+    - The identifiers are intentionally simple and systematic so that it is possible to extract information about profiles from the points (and in other combinations).
+For example, consider the following SQL command:
+      `SELECT value FROM point_values WHERE identifier LIKE 'D9999002%';`.
+      This selects all values for the points that have a particular profile identifier.

 - Use the `uncertainties` package to handle uncertainties.
 The uncertainties will be standard uncertainties (standard deviations of the distribution of "reasonable" values from the measurements).

-- Develop a series of classes based on the flow taxonomy.
-These classes act as interfaces to the database.
-Their methods access the data and perform calculations based on it.

-    - Keep the amount of data in memory (in the objects themselves) to a minimum.
-The objects are interfaces to the database and do not store the data themselves.
-In a sense, all procedures have side effects.

-    - The unknown here is how much data the database *should* contain.
-It could contain a bare minimum --- say, the minimum amount of data to calculate everything else --- and most methods then calculate the data when it is needed.
-Or it could contain a much larger amount of data that could be accessible by other interfaces.
-In this case, some data is "pre-calculated".
-For now I am opting for the minimal amount of data.
-      The tradeoff is that most operations are computationally expensive, but only the computations that are needed are performed, and the database is simpler.

-- Prefer dimensionless variables, but use SI for any variables that require units.

-    - Profiles should be nondimensionalized by a standard set of well-defined and unambiguous scales.
-Each flow class has a different set of standard scales.
-The scales should be the most easily-found and common ones for each case.

-    - There is some conflict between the two requirements.
-Some scales are often given in datasets, but they are sometimes ill-defined (bulk density, etc. for internal flows).
-Some scales are often not measured too (wall shear stress in external flows), so nondimensionalizing by them cannot be done without additional assumptions.
-The goal here is to minimize the uncertainty in the scalings themselves.

-    - Alternatively, I could considering using different profile scalings for each case, depending what data emerge from the case.
-The tradeoff with this is that the database itself becomes less standardized.

-- Keep variable names in both the database and classes human-readable.
-Prefer `skin_friction_coefficient` to `c_f`.

-- Keep track of assumptions for each case.

-- Keep track of which parameters are "input" parameters and which are calculated.

-- Use a dependency graph to automatically calculate all possible variables.

-- Use assertions and other checks on the data.
+- Store the data as generic records.
+This means that each data point in a flow is merely a record in a particular table depending on its type.
+This design is flexible; it can store different data for the same variable easily, including data for different averaging systems and measurement techniques.

+    - Group data into 4 main categories:

+        1. study data (data that applies to an entire study)

+        2. series data (data that applies to a series of profiles, like drag coefficients, etc.)

+        3. station data (data that applies to a single profile, like the momentum thickness)

+        4. point data (data that applies to a single point in a flow, like the local unweighted averaged velocity)

     - Eliminate redundancy in the tables.
 Each data point MUST have one and only one location.

     - Remember that at least some of the "structure" here really is "data".
       Prefer data over structure, since data is mutable (or at least more easily mutable).

+    - Specifying the measurement techniques allows for all assumptions underlying that data to be specified as well for each record in the database.
+Calculated parameters can be noted as either exact or approximate, for example, and the method of calculation can be specified.

+- Use assertions and other checks on the data.

+- Consider using a dependency graph to automatically calculate all possible variables.

 - Include additional fields for commentary (likely editorial commentary).
 Also include additional fields for the people involved, the facilities involved,